DuarteCruz6/AstroPi/README.md

 - 16GB microSD card
 - HDMI Cable

   NOTES:
   The Sense HAT contains many different sensors such as:
     - Gyroscope
     - Accelerometer
     - Magnetometer
     - Temperature
     - Barometric Pressure
     - Humidity
     - Colour and brightness
     It also contains a 8x8 RGB LED matrix and a five-button joystick

-SOFTWARE USED:
+**SOFTWARE**
 - Special version of the Raspberry Pi Desktop OS (Bullseye 32 bit) that contains the same programs and libraries as the Astro Pis aboard the ISS (International Space Station)
 - Thonny

-PYTHON LIBRARIES USED:
+**LIBRARIES**
 - SenseHat (from sense_hat)
 - PAth (from pathlib)
 - pandas